zoonderkins/blahdns/README.md

  <p align="center">
   &nbsp;&nbsp;
   All donations are welcome and any amount of money will help me to maintain this project 🥰
-  <br> Around 65 EUR per month
+  <br> Around 100 EUR per month
 </p>

 ## Announcements

+* I plan to buy non American SSL CA provider.
 * Let's Encrypt DST Root CA X3 has been expired, all Servers SSL CA provider has been switch to ZeroSSL. [more_information](https://community.letsencrypt.org/t/android-devices-with-dot-configured-interaction-with-new-default-chain/161020/13)
-* iOS 14 and Big Sur native DoT / DoH config file, check out [https://encrypted-dns.party/](https://encrypted-dns.party/) | Credit to: [@nitrohorse](https://gitlab.com/nitrohorse/ios14-encrypted-dns-mobileconfigs/-/tree/master)

 * For more old announcements, go [here](https://github.com/ookangzheng/blahdns/issues/36)

 ## Our features